Health insurance - Form 1095-B

 - Had Medicare Part A for part of the calendar year.

 If you were covered by Medicare Part A for all 12 months of the year, just check the box on your federal income tax return indicating you had qualifying health coverage all year.
 CMS reports your coverage to the IRS.

 This includes members enrolled in HealthSelectSM Medicare Advantage Plan, a preferred provider organization (MA PPO) administered by UnitedHealthcare.

 People enrolled in the Medicare Advantage plan will not get a separate Form 1095-B from that plan.

 If you also had coverage under TRICARE, TRICARE will make the Form 1095-B available to you upon request.

 You can expect the form to be available by mid-March.
 If you had GBP medical coverage in the previous year and don’t get Form 1095-B by mid-March, please call your medical plan directly.
-See question 3 for contact information for medical plans.
+See question 3 for medical plans contact information.

 Every medical coverage provider that covered you (and any dependents) for at least one day is required to make Form 1095-B available.
 Each GBP provider will report medical coverage for each month of your enrollment in its medical plan to the IRS.

-You do not need to report additional benefits such as dental, vision, life, accidental death & dismemberment (AD&D), or short-term or long-term disability coverage – to the federal government.
+You do not need to report additional benefits such as dental, vision, life, accidental death and dismemberment (AD&D), or short-term or long-term disability coverage to the federal government.
 Form 1095-B only includes medical insurance.